richarah/dorothy/README.md

 ```

 #### Motivation
-Oz in its current state is marred by compatibility issues on certain machines and OSes, meaning that programs may not run or compile as they do on other systems (the infamous "it works on my machine")
+Oz in its current state is known for compatibility issues on certain machines and OSes, meaning that programs may not run or compile as they do on other systems (the infamous "it works on my machine")

 This project aims to resolve these issues by isolating Oz, the OPI and their respective dependencies from their host environment, providing a standardised container that runs identically on a wide variety of different machines.